 Community Foundation Grey Bruce emerged out of a vision held by a few community-minded individuals who were involved in the non-profit sector.

-Originally inspired by seeing the benefits realized by communities that had a Community Foundation, a group of community-minded citizens envisioned an organization that would provide services to local residents through non-profit groups and volunteer organizations.
-After a series of “kitchen table” meetings, the groundwork was laid to establish a local Community Foundation.
+The present Community Foundation Grey Bruce got its start in 1992 after the then-Mayor of Owen Sound, Ovid Jackson, attended a conference in Ottawa where he learned about the benefits realized by communities that had their own Community Foundation.
+Upon his return to Owen Sound, Mayor Jackson and City Manager Lyle Love started the action to set up a steering committee to look into the possibility of a Community Foundation in Owen Sound.
+The committee was made up of a group of community-minded citizens who envisioned an organization that would provide services to local residents through non-profit groups and volunteer organizations.
+After a series of “kitchen table” meetings and a feasibility study, the groundwork was laid to establish a local Community Foundation.

 The Owen Sound and Area Community Foundation was incorporated in 1994 and, in its first year, donors contributed $12,000 in endowment funds.
 The first pledge was from Eva Leflar for $50,000 over 5 years.
 In 1995, Percy and Kathleen Noble donated $50,000, resulting in the Foundation’s first named endowment fund.
 Ernestine McKenna began at $1/year as Executive Director to start the Foundation and in December 1995 grants totalling $2,500 were presented.
 By December 31st, assets including cash and pledges reached $300,000.